-I love today’s question because I remember being in this reader’s position not all that many years ago.
+I received this question from a reader, and I thought I’d share the answer with you all.
+I remember being in this reader’s position not all that many years ago.
 Sex shops can feel intimidating when you’ve never been in one before.
 We’ve all been the nervous first-timer at some point.

 “How do I behave at a sex shop!?”

 Hope you don’t think this is a stupid question!
 I’m a 30-something mother and I’m recently single after coming out of a 12 year marriage.
 My ex husband was super vanilla but now that I’m on my own I want to try using sex toys.
 I’ve heard that it’s much better to go to a shop rather than buy online so that you can see and feel the toys before choosing one, but my secret is I’ve never been in a sex shop before!
 I don’t know what to expect or how to behave.
 Can I ask questions?
 Will the staff think it’s really weird that I’m a mum in my mid 30s who hasn’t ever used a vibrator before?
 Any advice would be really helpful.”

 Hey Nervous!
 What a great question.
 It’s not at all weird.
 Loads of people have never been to a sex shop and are nervous at the idea.
 Firstly, congratulations on deciding you want to explore your sexuality more after finding yourself single.
 That’s a great gift you can give yourself which will improve both your solo sex life and any partnered sex you might have in the future.

 Visiting a sex shop really doesn’t need to be scary.
 Promise!
 There’s just a few things you need to know to make your visit as smooth and – yes – enjoyable as possible.